dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 error next-end-entity.pem: verification failed
 ```

-So, in answering the original question;
+To answer the original question:

 - Can I sign a certificate with another that's not intended to be a root/intermediate e.g. asking openssl to ignore these v3 extensions?

-Yes - I can use openssl to sign a certificate with another signed certificate that has CA:FALSE set in it's extensions, and I didn't have to ask openssl to ignore anything, it signed without question.
-I'm curious if there are additional extensions that might create different behaviour, so in future I might generate a CA signed cert (from let's encrypt or similar) to check if the behaviour is the same.
+Yes — openssl signs a certificate using another with `CA:FALSE` set, without needing any flag to override it.
+It may be worth testing whether other extension combinations produce different behaviour, but I assume not.

 ## Is enforcement ultimately a responsibility of the validating party

-Having worked through these examples above, and given that no other party plays a part when taking an already signed certificate and using it to sign a subordinate, it is apparent that ultimate responsibility lies with the client to verify that various aspects of a certificate chain meet the expected/required characteristics, and that errors should be thrown where an issue is encountered.
+As no other party is involved when using a signed certificate to sign a subordinate, the client bears ultimate responsibility for verifying that a certificate chain meets the required characteristics and rejecting it if not.

-There may be other features of the public PKI architecture which may also play a role in identifying certificates for domains not signed by expected parties (for now I'm guessing some elements of pinning or CT logs) - I'll attempt to explore this in a later post and may come back to this topic.
+Other features of the public PKI architecture may also help identify certificates signed by unexpected parties — certificate pinning and CT logs being likely candidates — to be explored in a later post.

 ## How do different clients behave when attempting to validate a broken certificate chain